 How should one use the resulting association rules of this (or any other, for that matter) output?
 The top few associations are somewhat complicated and describe the same 5 products but if satisfied, they are almost definite associations as their confidence is more than 99%.
 Because the associations are sorted on the basis of decreasing lift ratio, these associations are credible as far as confidence or lift ratio is taken into account.
 They also have a similar range of support and are thus products that should be kept together.
 Towards the end of the list, we have some associations where the Consequent is a single item.
 These items can be good cases for bundling considerations.
 The Consequent can be bundled together with the Antecedent or some discount may be given on purchasing the set of items together so that customers are encouraged to purchase the product.
 Sometimes, boosting the sale of antecedent also results in boost in sale of the consequent (especially when confidence is near 100%).
 In cases when antecedent is a single items of few items then they can be promoted and more sale can be obtained.
 In this way, there are a lot of cross selling opportunities available.
 None of these strategies are sure-shot rules of thumb and are not exhaustive either.
 However, they do serve well in terms of giving a fair idea about the kind of techniques and ways in which market basket analysis can be done and used to drive business value.
 We hope that you’ve enjoyed seeing how to do a market basket analysis in Excel; Now, go out in the world and make your profits soar with effective strategies.

+This article was produced as a content collaboration between Data-Mania and Perceptive Analytics.
 Perceptive Analytics provides data analytics, data visualization, business intelligence and reporting services to e-commerce, retail, healthcare and pharmaceutical industries.
 Our client roster includes Fortune 500 and NYSE listed companies in the USA and India.